SasheO/Groceries_Manager/README.md

     * Items in pantry must be clickable
 * User can select things in grocery list and implement recipe search directly
 * User can take pictures of groceries, recipes that they make, etc. and add them
+* User can search and save grocery locations (using GoogleMaps api)

 ### 2. Screen Archetypes